Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

 So why back up to the cloud in the first place?
 The list of advantages goes on and on, but the most important ones are that you can access your data anywhere and you can’t physically lose it.
 (Nonetheless, it’s best to pair your cloud backup with an external hard drive just to have a failsafe.)
 When backed up to the cloud, all your data is encrypted, uploaded, and downloaded to servers somewhere far away from your own computer.
 That’s the biggest advantage, really: peace of mind.

-Easiest to Use: Google recently merged Google Drive with Google Photos and made the whole Drive platform even more backup-friendly by adding a “Computers” tab to the interface.
-This will show you which computers you have synced with your Google account through Drive.
-Google’s way of doing things is simple and easy to use; and because the company is totally web based, you can access Google Drive from nearly anywhere.
 Whether on your phone, computer, or tablet, Google Drive can be accessed via the web or their app no matter your brand or type of device.
-Google’s full computer backup services are very affordable, with storage pricing as follows: 15 GB for free, 100 GB for $2/month (or $20/year), 1 TB for $10/month (or $100/year).
-Pricing continues up to 30 TB for $300/month if you need that kind of space.
+Google’s full computer backup services are very affordable, with storage pricing as follows: 15 GB for free or 100 GB for $2/month (or $20/year.
+Pricing continues up to 2 TB for $10/month.

 To get started: Download the Google Drive desktop app (now referred to as Backup and Sync).
 Once you’re logged in (and assuming you have the space), your computer will begin backing up everything, from your applications to your system files, to Drive.
 Note that this is separate from “My Drive” within the site, which is still used for your own manual file backup.
 Note that both My Drive storage and your overall computer backup count towards the amount of storage you’ve paid for.

-Best for Cloud-Only Backup: BackBlaze is a simple backup system because it only offers one plan.
+BackBlaze is a simple backup system because it only offers one plan.
 You can back up as much data as you want from one computer — only one.
-Their pricing, as a result, is as follows: $5/month, $50/year, or $95 for two years.
+Their pricing, as a result, is as follows: $6/month, $60/year, or $110 for two years.
 One unique feature BackBlaze offers is its “Restore by Mail” program.
-BackBlaze will mail you a hard drive of all your files: up to 4TB for $189, or up to 128GB for $99.
+BackBlaze will mail you a hard drive of all your files: up to 4TB for $189, or up to 256GB for $99.
 If you return your drive within 30 days, they will refund your account.
 For the money, you could buy your own drive and perform backups regularly yourself, but if you don’t want the headache, then the mailed drive program is certainly useful.

 To get started: Visit the BackBlaze website, where you can explore a 15-day free trial, or sign up if you know Backblaze will fit your needs.
 After creating an account, follow the prompts on the site to download the desktop application and start backing up.